khagenA/khagenA/README.md

 ### Data Science Fellow, Fellowship.AI (Remote)
 **Jan 2024 - Apr 2024**
-- Created an AI framework to automate hair color touch-ups in fashion images using Diffusers/PyTorch, reducing manual editing time by 60%.
+- Created an AI framework to automate hair color touch-ups in fashion images using Diffusers/PyTorch, significantly reducing manual editing time by more than 50%.
 - Collaborated within a global Agile team using daily scrums and weekly demos.

 ### Postdoctoral Research Fellow, University of Oklahoma